wysockif/BattleZone/README.md

 All the targets have specified values, which players can score after shooting them.
 There can also randomly appear some extra points.

 The targets reduce their size and their values are incremented by one every 'Y' seconds.
-Every 'X' seconds they bore children-targets with values 1.
+Every 'X' seconds they bear children-targets with values 1.

-To shoot the target you need to decrement its value to zero (current value is displayed on the target) - then you get its historical greatest value (the current color of the target and the legend below the board can help remind you what was the max value).
+To shoot the target you need to decrement its value to zero (current value is displayed on the target) - then you get its historical greatest value (the current color of the target and the legend below the board can help remind you what the max value was).
 The bullets speed up every 'Z' seconds.
 You can define all these variables in the configuration file.

 How to play?
 * left player: pressing W S A D keys to move and space to shoot;